 Grace's Story

 Grace joined Watsi on November 12th, 2015.
-Seven years ago, Grace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Grace's most recent donation traveled 8,500 miles to support Brighton, a 4-year-old boy from Kenya, to fund debridement and skin grafting.
+Eight years ago, Grace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Grace's most recent donation traveled 8,300 miles to support Saw Kler, a 14-year-old boy from Burma, to fund heart surgery.

 Impact